This text applies to people living in the Netherlands who leave an inheritance or make a donation to the foundation.

 If your will does not include the exact statutory name or the registration number for the Chamber of Commerce and Industry, we would advise you to add these details (and then also points 3 and 4) to your will, so that no dispute can arise regarding the identity and accessibility of this 'heir' or legatee.

-Executor is a fancy word for the person responsible for the correct execution of the will.
+Executor is the person responsible for the correct execution of the will.

-It is important that you accurately include the identity of the person you choose for this purpose, preferably along with their BSN (civil service) number (previously Sofi (tax and social security)number).
+It is important that you accurately include the identity of the person you choose for this purpose, preferably along with their BSN (civil service, taks or social security number).

 Generally, the executor is your confidential advisor, whom you can be sure will take care of your inheritance with heart and soul as you meant this yourself in your will.